 As the first overall pick in 1983, Ralph Sampson got off to a fast start and won the Rookie of the Year Award.
 From there, his career never lived up to the early hype.
 Despite being a Hall of Fame player, his overall NBA accolades are a little on the weak side, which explains why his rookie card can be found for a few dollars.

-Now known as Isiah Thomas Sr., in his heyday, he was the Isiah Thomas.
-His reputation, issues with Michael Jordan, and questionable decisions as a head coach and executive have slightly weakened his legacy, but Thomas was a force in the NBA.
+One of the best guards in modern times, Isiah Thomas was an elite NBA player for many years.
+His reputation, reported issues with Michael Jordan, and questionable decisions as a head coach and executive have slightly weakened his legacy, but Thomas was a force in the NBA.

 Dominique Wilkins said, "When you play the game above the rim, all the other stuff gets missed."
 Known to most for his dunking, Wilkins has perhaps been unfairly cast aside in discussions about the greats of the game, and his rookie card remains inexpensive.